syncfusion-content/wpf-docs/wpf/Gantt/Localization.md

 # Localization

 Localization is the process of translating the application resources into different language for the specific cultures.
 You can localize the GanttControl by [adding resource file](https://msdn.microsoft.com/library/aa992030.aspx).
-Application culture can be changed by setting `CurrentUICulture` and 'CurrentCulture' before `InitializeComponent()` method.
+Application culture can be changed by setting `CurrentUICulture` and `CurrentCulture` before `InitializeComponent()` method.

 Below application culture changed to French.